Plants & Farm StoriesFeb 2, 2022

 One way we organically enrich the soil is by composting excess organic matter from our farm.
 The marc, or pressed herb material that remains after processing, is also composted and incorporated back into our topsoil before planting.

-In 2007, Herb Pharm received a grant and planted over 1,000 trees and shrubs along the creek banks, to keep water temperatures cool and reduce bank erosion.
+In 2007, Herb Pharm received a grant and planted several hundred trees and shrubs along the creek banks, to keep water temperatures cool and reduce bank erosion.
 This grant also provided funding for us to place logs and gravel in the stream, restoring habitat for local salmon to successfully deposit their eggs.

-Herb Pharm's co-founders were proud founding members of UpS, and back in 1999 we established our farm as an official UpS Botanical Sanctuary.
+Herb Pharm's co-founders (Sara Katz and Ed Smith) were proud founding members of United Plant Savers (UpS), and back in 1999 established our farm as an official UpS Botanical Sanctuary.
 “We believe it is time to come full circle and support the plants that support us,” they wrote about this decision.

 As such, we care deeply about plant conservation and organic cultivation.
 Our farm is home to several at-risk North American species traditionally used in herbalism, and we focus on seed-saving and other propagation practices to help support these vulnerable plants.